-Campus Ministry is attentive to the individual and collective spiritual life of the University.
-Rooted in the United Methodist faith, Campus Ministry affirms the rich diversity of faiths represented at DWU.
-We provide opportunities for spiritual growth in the areas of social justice, retreats, worship, and faith formation.
+Campus ministry is attentive to the individual and collective spiritual life of the University.
+Rooted in the United Methodist faith, campus ministry affirms the rich diversity of faiths represented at DWU.
+We provide opportunities for spiritual growth in the areas of social justice, retreats, worship and faith formation.
 All members of the university community are invited to participate in our activities.
 Our community service programs offer volunteers opportunities, such as serving at the Love Feast.
 Retreat weekends provide an opportunity to reflect on selected themes in prayer, conversation and silence.
-Student worship is held every Thursday at 11 a.m. in the Wagner Chapel.
+Student worship is held every Thursday at 11 a.m. in the Sherman Center.

 For more information: (605) 995-2919 or visit